Arpatepe

 //aladdinmiddleeast.com/wp-content/uploads/2022/12/ARPATEPE2-.jpg

-Arpatepe-1 tested 41 API oil in 35 m gross reservoir interval of the Bedinan quartz-rich sandstone member (B4), and the well was put on production with 350 bopd with natural flow.
+Arpatepe-1 tested 41 API oil in a 35 m gross reservoir interval of the Bedinan quartz-rich sandstone member (B4), and the well was put on production with 350 bopd with natural flow.